Farmland preservation: Farmland management

 Conservation easement is one approach used to manage protected farms.
-There are different government programs that invest in conservation easement of farmlands, one program is run by the U.S. Department of Agriculture.
-It is known by the abbreviation ACEP, which stands for the Agricultural Conservation Easement Program.
-The implementation of this program is to maintain current farms to preserve existing land for only agriculture uses.
-Through this program it protects grazing interests of livestock and the health of the land for the growing of agriculture.
-Groups through is program ca then be supplied funds to purchase Agriculture Land Easements.
-ACEP can provide funds to different groups who want to preserve land such as non-profit organizations, local governments and Indian tribes.
+There are different government programs that invest in conservation easement of farmlands, including the Agricultural Conservation Easement Program (ACEP) managed by the U.S. Department of Agriculture (USDA).
+The goal of the program is to maintain current farms to preserve existing land for only agriculture uses.
+The program protects grazing interests of livestock and the health of the land for the growing of agriculture.
+Participants such as non-profit organizations, local governments and Indian tribes can obtain funds to purchase agricultural land easements.

-A transferable development rights program offers landowners financial incentives or bonuses for the conservation and maintenance of agricultural land.
+A transferable development rights (TDR) program offers landowners financial incentives or bonuses for the conservation and maintenance of agricultural land.
+TDR programs have been established in over 200 U.S. communities in several states.
 Land developers can purchase the development rights of certain properties within a designated "sending district" and transfer the rights to another "receiving district" to increase the density of their new development.
 It provides more land for growing crops because it zones off plots of land to be growth zones.
-This allows for farmlands to not be sold for development and be preserved for agricultural.
+This allows for farmlands to not be sold for development and be preserved for agriculture.

-In addition, to different government programs there has also been several bills passed to preserve farmland.
-The Farmland Protection Policy Act (FPPA) was a policy based to make sure federal funded programs do not develop land designated for crop growing or other agriculture purposes.
+Several additional laws have been enacted to preserve farmland.
+The U.S. Farmland Protection Policy Act (FPPA) established a national policy to ensure that federally-funded programs do not develop land designated for agricultural purposes.
 The FPPA protects farmland from federal funded construction and other government projects that require the acquisition of property.

 There are many programs for farmland management, there are also government programs to help the land that the crops grow on.
-The Farm Service Agency (FSA) trades a year rental payment to remove certain parts of the land in order for the soil to improve.
+In the federal Conservation Reserve Program, the Farm Service Agency (FSA) trades a year rental payment to remove certain parts of the land in order for the soil to improve.
 This program helps farmers take care of their land by getting support to help improve water and soil quality.
 It manages the health of the farmland.

 Preservation efforts

 Virginia

 In 2019, Virginia's Office of Farmland Preservation allocated matching funds to local programs that purchased development rights of farmland.
-That year, the program was able to preserve 14,163.99 acres by matching $12,085,163.61 to funds raised by local programs.
+That year, the program was able to preserve 14163 acre by matching $12,085,163.61 to funds raised by local programs.
 The Elsing Green is a 2,254 acre historic, Colonial Virginia plantation that granted the Virginia Historic Landmarks Commission a preservation easement in 1980.
 This easement will ensure that the green and its surrounding areas will be protected from demolition, inappropriate development, and any future commercial development.
-The green was also placed on the Virginia Landmarks Registry (VLR) on May 13, 1969.
-Similarly, the Oatlands Historical House and Gardens is a 263-acre plantation that was donated to the National Trust for Historic Preservation by the daughters of its final owner.
+The green was also placed on the Virginia Landmarks Register (VLR) on May 13, 1969.
+Similarly, the Oatlands Historic House & Gardens is a 263 acre plantation that was donated to the National Trust for Historic Preservation by the daughters of its final owner.
 The site was designated as a National Historic Landmark by the National Park Service.